skip to main content

 Professor Hazel Kemshall on 'The Derwent Initiative: 25 Years of Leading The Way'

-On 9th July, TDI celebrated its 25th Anniversary with a reception in Newcastle.
-We were honoured to have as a guest speaker Professor Hazel Kemshall, Professor of Community and Criminal Justice at De Montfort University.
+When TDI celebrated its 25th Anniversary we were honoured to have as a guest speaker Professor Hazel Kemshall, Professor of Community and Criminal Justice at De Montfort University.
 Hazel's research considers risk assessment and management of offenders, effective work in multi-agency public protection, and implementing effective practice with high risk offenders.
 Over the course of her career, she has established herself as an expert and a leading voice in both theoretical and practical questions around harm prevention and reduction, publishing widely and conducting research projects and assessments for government and civil bodies and training professionals.
 It has been our privilege and pleasure to have known Hazel for much of our history, and we were over-joyed that she was able to join us and offer some words reflecting on questions of tackling sexual offending both in our past and in our future.
 Hazel has kindly allowed us to reproduce her comments here (slightly edited from her speaking notes to aid comprehension):

 It has been my privilege to be involved with The Derwent Initiative for most of its life.
 From small beginnings, it has had considerable impact and has been at the forefront of prevention and innovation for its 25 year history.